|Go to verse:|

 “She is the Moabite woman.”
 There is no indication that the foreman who Boaz spoke with knew Ruth’s name at this point, but he did know Naomi.(top)

 “Please let me glean and gather among the sheaves.”
 Ruth was poor and was a widow, so technically she was allowed by the Mosaic Law to glean the fields, but not every Israelite kept the Law.
 That seems to be especially true in the period of the Judges when “every man did what was right in his own eyes” (Judg.
 17:6; 21:25).
 Furthermore, there was a lot of prejudice against Moabites because of recent history.
 The Moabites had caused trouble for Israel when Israel came out of Egypt and was about to enter the Promised Land, and early in the Judges period, Eglon, king of Moab, had oppressed Israel for 18 years (Judges 3:12-14).
 Historic memories are long in the Near East, and those things would not have been forgotten.
 Ruth wanted to be sure she was going to be allowed to glean without being run off, so she asked permission.
 The fact that Boaz’s foreman gave her permission is more evidence of the noble character of Boaz.
-Boaz treated people righteously, and in turn his workers had that same attitude.
-(For more on why the Moabites tended to be disliked by the Israelites, see the commentary on Ruth 2:10).
+Boaz treated people righteously, and in turn, his workers had that same attitude.

 “among the sheaves behind the reapers.”
 As the reapers went through the field and cut the grain, “reaped,” they would cut more than they could carry, so they would stand up little wrappings of grain, which were referred to as the “sheaves.”
 So the reapers left sheaves of harvested grain behind them.
 Ruth asked if she could glean among those sheaves which were left behind the reapers as they moved forward through the field (cp.
 Lev.
 19:9-19; 23:22; Deut.
 24:19).